These comments are about videos from the ASIMO blogg

 ASIMO is not for sale, and is not ready to help people yet.
 Honda is working on the mobility part; other schools are working on making robots very smart.
 Putting mobility and artificial intelligence together, the promise of robots may come true.

-After a brief history of robots, ranging from the science fiction machines of destruction to the robots that put together our cars, ASIMO took to the stage much like a rock star.
+After a brief history of robots, ranging from the science fiction machines of construction robots that put together our cars, ASIMO took to the stage much like a rock star.
 There was loud music, flashing lights and cheers from the crowd.
-His audience at the Washington Convention center was made up of almost 800 students and their teachers from D.C. schools.
+His audience at the Washington Convention centre was made up of almost 800 students and their teachers from D.C. schools.

 ASIMO stands for Advanced Step in Innovative Mobility.
 It is 4 feet high and it can move a lot like we do, with 26 degrees of freedom.
 That means being able to move different "joints" in different directions.
 It also means forward and backward maintaining balance at all times, and turning without the standard pivoting of early robots.
 They had to walk in a straight line, stop, shuffling around in one spot to turn, then walk in a new straight line.